-We anticipate that our results of operations will fluctuate for the foreseeable future due to several factors, such as the progress of our research and development and commercialization efforts and the timing and outcome of future regulatory submissions and uncertainly around the current pandemic.
+We anticipate that our results of operations will fluctuate for the foreseeable future due to several factors, such as the progress of our research and development and commercialization efforts, the timing and outcome of future regulatory submissions and uncertainty around the current pandemic.
 Due to these uncertainties, accurate predictions of future operations are difficult or impossible to make.

-Three Months Ended June 30, 2020 Compared to Three Months Ended June 30, 2019
+Three Months Ended September 30, 2020 Compared to Three Months Ended September 30, 2019

 Revenues and Cost of Goods Sold.
-We had no revenues or cost of goods sold during the three months ended June 30, 2020 and 2019.
+We had no revenues or cost of goods sold during the three months ended September 30, 2020 and 2019.

 Research and Development Expenses.
-Research and development expenses for the three months ended June 30, 2020 were \$5,718,184, an increase of \$3,900,225, or 214.5%, from \$1,817,959 for the three months ended June 30, 2019.
-This increase is primarily due to entering into a know-how license agreement with Mayo Foundation for Medical Education and Research ("Mayo") for 259,959 shares of ViralClear's common stock and licensing rights and agreement obligations of \$1,299,795.
-In addition, we incurred significant R&D costs with product development in the ViralClear segment.
+Research and development expenses for the three months ended September 30, 2020 were \$4,910,827, an increase of \$3,267,168, or 198.8%, from \$1,643,659 for the three months ended September 30, 2019.
+This increase is primarily due to continuing work on product development and clinical trials in the ViralClear segment, net with the elimination of a required milestone payment previously incurred.
 Research and development expenses were comprised of the following: